GaurangBhatt/BeamlineJS/README.md

-# LambdaJS-Pipeline
+# BeanlineJS
-CI/CD pipeline for NodeJS AWS Lambda functions
+CI/CD pipeline for AWS Lambda functions with NodeJS runtime

 * You will need AWS Account
 * You will need GitHub Account